jamdominguez/Unity-Examples_and_CheatSheet/README.md

 ## <u>Rigidbody 2D</u>
 [Rigidbody 2D - Unity Documentation](https://docs.unity3d.com/2021.3/Documentation/Manual/class-Rigidbody2D.html)<br>
 A Rigidbody 2D component places an object under the control of the physics engine.
 Many concepts familiar from the standard Rigidbody component carry over to Rigidbody 2D; the differences are that in 2D, objects can only move in the XY plane and can only rotate on an axis perpendicular to that plane.<br>
 Let place the object into the scene with physics.
 Can be setted with velocity for example.
+The ground for example is a object wihtout Rigidbody because It not will be moved.

-- **Gravity Scale**: How much gravity affects this body
+- **Gravity Scale**: How much gravity affects this body.
+- **Mass**: Object mass that affect to the force interaction.
+- **Linear Drag**: Indicates how to fast work his decelerate forces.
+- **Angular Drag**: Indicates how to fast work his decelerate rotate forces.
+- **Collision Detection**: Can be calculate frame to frame (discrete) or check if between frame there was some object (continius)
-- **Constraints > Fixed Rotation**: To fixed the rotation in some axis if is necessary
+- **Constraints > Fixed Rotation**: To fixed the rotation in some axis if is necessary.

 ![rigidbody2D](section4/rigidbody2D.png)